J04R/j04r.github.io/README.md

 ## Updates

-### Version 1.1.2
+### Version 1.2.0

 #### -Added Special Thanks-
-- A section to thank everyone who has helped me achieve this.
+- A section with information about me

-#### -Added ???-
+#### -Added Bug reporting and Suggestions-
-- ?????????
+- Inside of the about page there are two links to two google docs where you can report a bugor suggest to add something

-#### -Fixed redirect tab problem-**
+#### -Moved all social media-
-- Now whenever you click on a tab it opens a new tab instead of using the current tab.
+- All social media hasbeen moved inside of a file called media
 ## Credits

 ### Music: